Appalachian State University’s entry for the Solar Decathlon Europe 2014

-Appalachian State University has teamed up with Eastman Chemical Company to integrate one of Eastman’s products into the university’s entry in the Solar Decathlon Europe 2014 competition.
-Originating in 2002, the Solar Decathlon competition was created by the U.S. Department of Energy to challenge collegiate teams to design and build a home exclusively powered by solar energy, while utilizing innovative energy technology and sustainable architecture.
-Team Réciprocité, formed by the alliance of Appalachian State University and Université d’Angers (france), will use Eastman’s Heat Mirror® insulating glass in the construction of its energy-independent, row house concept Maison Reciprocity.
+The Solar Decathlon competition was created in 2002 by the U.S. Department of Energy to challenge collegiate teams to design and build a home exclusively powered by solar energy, while utilizing innovative energy technology and sustainable architecture.
+In 2014 team Réciprocité, a collaboration between Appalachian State University (US) and Université d’Angers (France), used Eastman’s Heat Mirror® insulating glass in the construction of its energy-independent, row house concept Maison Reciprocity.

 Maison Reciprocity was an innovative two-bedroom, two-bath row house comprised of three components: the Urban Shell, an energy-efficient structural envelope; the CHORD, a building systems core; and the living Brise-Soleil, the building skin components that produce energy and provide shelter.
 Team Réciprocité’s goals were to build a market-ready, affordable and adaptable house with a focus on the community.
 Constructed in Boone, North Carolina, the structure was built, tested, disassembled, packaged and shipped all the way to Versailles, France, where Team Réciprocité rebuilt the entire structure in just ten days in order to be judged and critiqued during the competition.